corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 {{< /tabs >}}

-Or we can choose to sign using another one of our public keys:
+Or you can choose to sign using another one of our public keys:

 {{< tabs name="tabs-35" >}}
 {{% tab name="kotlin" %}}